ausrasul/simpledeploy/README.md

         ports: ports to be published, unique per pod, should not conflict with ports from service.
     services: containers to be run and linked to the app container.

+#### Longer command chain
+You can also write longer command to run.

+Instead of providing command as string ```command": "node ./server.js"```

+You can provide it as a list of commands, each command must end with semicolon to be concatenated.

+    "command": [
+        "cd /simpledeploy/config;",
+        "make;",
+        "cd /simpledeploy/etc/;",
+        "cp myconf myconf.bak;",
+        "sed -i 's/conf_name$/conf_name2/g' ./conf;",
+        "make;",
+        "mv myconf.bak myconf;",
+        "node ./server.js"
+    ],

 ### Schedule SimpleDeploy to run in crontab
   example

     * * * * * /usr/bin/python3 /home/open_math/simpledeploy/simpledeploy.py >> /tmp/simpledeploy.log 2>&1

+### Troubleshoot

+A common issue is that podman will exit as soon as you logout.

+To solve this, start podman with systemd, alternatively set enable-linger to the user that started podman.

+    $ loginctl enable-linger [USER]

 ### Options